 Experiment 1

-In Experiment 1, 5- and 6-year-olds observed three objects (A, B, and C) together cause a machine to activate.
-They then observed that object A either caused or failed to cause the machine to activate by itself.
-They were then asked whether each object caused the machine to activate.
-These experimental trials were compared to ontrol trials in which observed three different objects (A’, B’ and C’) activate the machine together (i.e., the same as the initial data point in the experimental trials), followed by a fourth object (D), which either did (Backwards Blocking control) or did not (Indirect Screening Off Condition) make the machine activate.
-Participants were said to engage in backwards blocking reasoning if they were more likely to choose objects A, B, and C (i.e., the objects that did not participate on the machine by themselves) in the control trial than objects B and C in the experimental trial (i.e., the objects that did not participate on the machine by themselves).
-Given that A was shown initially in combination with B and C, observing that A causes the machine to activate by itself should affect participants’ inferences about B and C. However, because object D was never shown in combination with A-C, D’s causal status should have no bearing on participants’ treatment of objects A-C. This explains why participants should treat the objects that never participated on the machine alone (i.e., object B and C in the experimental trials and objects A-C in the control trials) differently between the experimental and control trials.
-In contrast, participants were said to engage in indirect screening-off if they were more likely to choose objects B and C in the experimental trial than objects A, B, and C in the control trial.
-The rationale for why these ratings should differ is identical to that for the backwards blocking condition—because A was shown in combination with objects B and C, A’s, but not D’s, causal status should affect how participants rate the objects that never participated on the machine.
+Five- and 6-year-olds observed three objects (A, B, and C) together make a machine activate.
+They then observed that object A either make (Backwards Blocking trials) or not make (called Indirect Screening Off trials, following Sobel et al. 2004) the machine activate by itself.
+They were asked whether each object individually caused the machine to activate.
+These experimental trials were compared to control trials in which children observed three different objects (A’, B’ and C’) activate the machine together (i.e., the same as the initial data point in the experimental trials), followed by a fourth object (D), which either did (Backwards Blocking control) or did not (Indirect Screening Off Condition) make the machine activate.

+A retrospective inference is defined as treating objects A’, B’ and C’ in the control trials differently from objects B and C in the experimental trials.
+Because object D in the control trials was not shown in conjunction with any other objects, its efficacy should have no bearing on the causal status of any other object.
+However, because object A in the experimental trials was initially shown in conjunction with B and C, and then its efficacy was demonstrated unambiguously, retrospective inferences involves changing beliefs about the efficacy of the other objects, relative to this baseline.
 Because McCormack et al. (2009) found that 5 and 6-year-olds made such retrospective inferences about two candidate causes, we have decided to test the same-age children.

 Method